intagaming/hxann.com/content/posts/thoughts-about-elixir/index.md

   "A line or two" means you do a fucking query to update a line.
 Nice!

 - `credo`.
 Oh Clean Code.
-You don't write a long project, you split them up and have to name every single piece.
+You don't write a long function, you split them up and have to name every single piece.
 You don't write `// TODO:` or it won't let your code pass CI.
 Idiomatic Elixir.